2020–21 Motherwell F.C. season: October

 On 2 October, the day of the game, Motherwell's trip to Kilmarnock was postponed due to an outbreak of COVID-19 within the Kilmarnock squad.
 Later on the same day, Motherwell announced the departure of Jermaine Hylton to Ross County and the arrival of Devante Cole on a permanent deal until the end of the season.

-The same day, the 2020-21 Challenge Cup was cancelled due to the restrictions surrounding the Covid-19 pandemic in Scotland.
+The same day, the 2020-21 Challenge Cup was cancelled due to the restrictions surrounding the COVID-19 pandemic in Scotland.

 On 4 October, Sam Muir moved to Gretna 2008 on loan for the season.
 On 7 October, Motherwell announced the signing of Aaron Chapman on a contract until the end of the season, and Matthew Connelly joined Falkirk on a short-term loan deal.
-On 15 October, PJ Morrison joined Falkirk on loan for the remainder of the season.
+On 15 October, P. J. Morrison joined Falkirk on loan for the remainder of the season.

 On 17 October, Motherwell's trip to St Mirren was cancelled after St Mirren informed the SPFL that they could not field a squad.

 After Trevor Carson suffered a knee injury that will see him ruled out for 'several months', Motherwell signed Jordan Archer on 28 October to a short-term deal until January 2021.